menlonoma/meditext/README.md

 Meditext.
 If an age is sent to start a differential diagnosis, the user will be prompted for their sex, followed by their symptoms, and then will be asked a series of yes or no questions.
-If the user is asked more than 10 yes or no questions and a conclusive diagnosis (confidence of at least 90%), Meditext will begin sending the user the top three diagnoses along with the next yes or no question.
+If the user is asked more than 10 yes or no questions and a conclusive diagnosis (confidence of at least 90%) has not yet been made, Meditext will begin sending the user the top three diagnoses along with the next yes or no question.
 Users can text 'more info' at this point for more information about the diagnoses, and then can send an answer to the next question to continue or text 'q' to quit.

 ### Interacting with Meditext via Browser